-Think about the impact first.
+3. Think about the impact first.

 To Outsource or Not to Outsource?

-Our SDR teams at CIENCE are trained to become an extension of your team, truly getting to know your business goals.
+Our SDR teams at CIENCE are trained to become an extension of your team, genuinely getting to know your business goals.
 We provide an in-house campaign strategist to learn your business tone and voice and work with you to develop messaging that reflects your brand.
-Our research team is highly educated, and their job is to focus only on research, assuring every contact and lead is high quality.
+Our data team is highly educated, and their job is to focus only on research, assuring every contact and lead is high quality.